-What I’ve learned about getting ready — from the stage, the set, and the space
+What I’ve learned about how to prepare for high-pressure moments — from the stage, the set, and the space

 between.